Centre for Academic Success - student support

 If you do not let us know and miss an appointment, a record will be kept.
 Repeated failure to attend may affect your ability to book future appointments.

-If you want to discuss a written assignment, please print out your work before you come for the tutorial.
+If you want to discuss a written assignment, please print out or send your tutor your work before you come for the tutorial.
 We recommend that you bring anything from your first draft/ideas to your final copy.
 Just remember - you need to know which parts of your work you want to focus on and ask questions about in the tutorial.
 For technical tutorials, please bring your question or data set.

 If you book a technical tutorial, please also email details of what you need advice on to the tutor beforehand, if possible.